 Economics is one of the most interesting branches of social science.
 Class 10 Economics syllabus covers multiple dimensions of the Indian Economy.
-It includes major economic changes since post-independence to the present time.
+It includes major economic changes from post-independence to the present time.
 Chapter 4 Globalisation and the Indian Economy will take you through various aspects of Globalisation and its aftereffects.
 This chapter primarily highlights the role of multinational companies in bringing about Globalisation to India and worldwide.
 Let’s go through all the important points of this chapter!

 This Blog Includes:

-- An Introduction to Globalisation
+- An Introduction to NCERT Class 10 Economics Chapter 4: Globalisation and the Indian Economy

 - Globalisation and the Indian Economy: Production Across Countries

 - Globalisation and the Indian Economy: Market Integration Through Global Trade